Current Conditions of the Northeast U.S. Shelf Ecosystem

 Current Report Summary

-- During the last half of 2019, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be above average.
+- During the first half of 2020, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be above average.
 This follows a shift in thermal conditions that began around 2010.
-Both surface and bottom water temperatures from remote sensing and ship-board measurements reflect this trend.

-- Fall phytoplankton blooms were generally at or below average with the exception of late season blooms in the Middle Atlantic Bight and Scotian Shelf subareas.
+- Spring phytoplankton blooms were generally below average with the exception of relatively short duration bloom in the Georges Bank ecoregion.